divadvo/iRPA-OrderManagement/docs/main_automation.md

 ## 🔹 How to test automation

-Let's not do too much work without seeing what the bot does and if we make any mistakes.
+Let's not do too much work without seeing what the bot does and if we made any mistakes.

 1. `Save` the automation, then click on `test`.